CMSP Tales & KLX 300D Upgrades

 My KLX300D Kwakersaki at the CMSP re-testing event!

-Note the bikes they trotted out were the Lifan 150's which I would never have been able to ride, so it was a goodness thang that I rode my own one!
+Note the bikes they trotted out for the retest antics were the Lifan 150's which I would never have been able to ride, so it was a goodness thang that I rode my own one!

 Mucho thanks to Dave and Marcello by the way!